clo-yunhee/miniml/README.md

 There must be only one of either source/stdin and target/execute.
 Note that not having either is not allowed by the compiler.

 When compiling generated code, make sure to link against the c-algorithms library, or you will get linking errors.
-It is recommended to link statically, as to not depend on the target system.
+It is recommended to link statically, so as to not depend on the target system.

 The `graph` rule builds a `.dot` and `.png` for the grammar parser.
 Note that the graph is very condensed, and the image generation can take a long time.